The way companies and customers interact with each other gets more and more interesting each year.

 This difference in perspective can lead to a poor customer experience.
 The customer, who is now returning home from the gas run, will soon check their Facebook inbox for a return message.
 The message that won’t come until next morning because the company haven’t assigned anyone to social media channels.

-Even if the company offers overnight support using a channel like live chat, it wouldn’t matter because the customer may not know about it or he may prefer to use Facebook.
+Even if the company offers overnight support using a channel like live chat (you can try using ours, for example), it wouldn’t matter because the customer may not know about it or he may prefer to use Facebook.

 To avoid that, the company needs to adapt.
 It needs to reorganize its support to be more like what the customer expects it to be.
 And it can achieve that by going for the multi channel customer service approach.